 They can, for example, be written with Swiftian satire, like “Monsters Eat Whiny Children” by Bruce Eric Kaplan, a new book about children who are nearly devoured as a result of bad behavior.

-Each year, the coveted Randolph Caldecott Medal goes to the most distinguished picture book published in the United States.
-(This year it went to “The Lion and the Mouse” by Jerry Pinkney, an adaptation of the Aesop’s fable with luminous images and no words at all.)
+Each year, the coveted Randolph Caldecott Medal goes to the most distinguished picture book published in the United States .
+(This year it went to by Jerry Pinkney, an adaptation of the Aesop’s fable with luminous images and no words at all.)

 Jen Haller, the vice president and associate publisher of the Penguin Young Readers Group, said that while some children were progressing to chapter books earlier, they were still reading picture books occasionally.
 “Picture books have a real comfort element to them,” Ms. Haller said.
 “It’s not like this door closes and they never go back to picture books again.”